 Let Your Campaign Run for a Minimum Of 30-60 Days

-One of the observations I’ve had around Dynamic Remarketing in Google AdWords is that they get better over time.
+One of the observations I’ve had around Dynamic Remarketing in Google Ads is that they get better over time.
 Especially if you enable Google to choose the banner layouts themselves.

 They’ll test the various banners and slowly move into sticking with the better performing banners.